How can you best support an exceptionally able pupil?

 You will certainly want to provide some extra work, both to stretch your pupil, but also because they will work at a faster rate than other class members.
 It is tempting to find the longest worksheet you can but try and put yourself in your pupil’s shoes.
 Would you want to expand 200 more double brackets, all at the same level of difficulty?
 Try and find problems which broadly stick to the curriculum but present problems in a challenging or more open-ended way.
 You might give these extra problems in class or as homework.
 Here are two great places to find questions:

 Another good way to stretch your high ability pupils is by entering them into a UKMT competition.
 There are now more competitions than ever, including team competitions which can be hugely enjoyable for pupils.
 If pupils do well, then they can enter progressively more difficult challenges, all the way up to the British Mathematical Olympiad.
 The UKMT also offers a mentoring scheme where pupils are assigned a mathematical mentor.
 Take a look at this blog article for more ideas about maths competitions.

 Online maths magazines

 Consider introducing your older pupils to Plus Magazine which contains articles on hundreds of different mathematical topics, many of which are not normally taught in schools.
-It is also worth looking at mathscareers.org.uk where they can read about mathematical role models, enter competitions and read articles about where maths is used in the real world.
+It is also worth looking at MathsCareers where they can read about mathematical role models, enter competitions and read articles about where maths is used in the real world.

 Popular maths books

 There are more and more popular maths books being published all the time.
 If your pupil is a confident reader, then they can learn about some of the most exciting mathematical discoveries in an accessible way.
-NRICH have a page where suitable popular maths books are listed.
+NRICH has a page where suitable popular maths books are listed.

 Trips and visits